felixangell/phi/README.md

 <br>

-Here's a screenshot of the editor right now with the default (temporary!) colour schemes editing the config file for the editor itself.
+Here's a screenshot of the editor:

 <p align="center"><img src="screenshot.png"></p>